Golf course

 A golf course is the grounds on which the sport of golf is played.
 It consists of a series of holes, each consisting of a tee box, a fairway, the rough and other hazards, and a green with a cylindrical hole in the ground, known as a "cup".
 The cup holds a flagstick, known as a "pin".
 A standard round of golf consists of 18 holes, and as such most courses contain 18 distinct holes; however, there are many 9-hole courses and some that have holes with shared fairways or greens.
 There are also courses with a non-standard number of holes, such as 12 or 14.

-The vast majority of golf courses have holes of varying length and difficulties that are assigned a standard score, known as par, that a proficient player should be able to achieve; this is usually three, four or five strokes.
+The vast majority of golf courses have holes of varying length and difficulty that are assigned a standard score, known as par, that a proficient player should be able to achieve; this is usually three, four or five strokes.
 Par-3 courses consist of holes all of which have a par of three.
 Short courses have gained in popularity; these consist of mostly par 3 holes, but often have some short par 4 holes.

 Many older courses are links, often coastal.
 The first golf courses were based on the topography of sand dunes and dune slacks with a ground cover of grasses, exposed to the wind and sea.
 Courses are private, public, or municipally owned, and typically feature a pro shop.
 Many private courses are found at country clubs.

 History

-The golf course has its roots dating to the 18th century.
-The 18-hole course Old Course was established in 1764 at St Andrews, Scotland, and has existed under its name since 1895.

-In 2009, Nullarbor Links, the world's longest golf course spanning 1,365 kilometres, was established along the Eyre Highway, in Australia.

-In 2023, the golf course at Moundbuilders Country Club, was integrated into the world heritage-listed Hopewell Culture National Historical Park.
+Today there are approximately 38,000-40,000 golf courses in the world, spanning 200+ countries.
+United States has over 40% of all golf courses in the world.